m4rkitsu/m4rkitsu.github.io/content/en/about/index.md

 draft: false
 ---
 ## Biography
 Hi!
 My name is Marcos, and I’m a 21-year-old Cybersecurity student.
+I own the **OSCP+** Certification.
 On the Internet, you might know me as **S3n** or **S3ntinl**.
-I’m currently pursuing a Master’s Degree in Cybersecurity for Information Technology Environments and preparing for the **OSCP** certification.
+I’m currently pursuing a Master’s Degree in Cybersecurity for Information Technology Environments.

 I spend most of my time coding, solving CTFs, or overall, studying.
 My passion lies into hacking and finding creative ways to solve problems.